 Catch them early

 The sooner you re-engage a lapsed donor, the more likely you can win them back.
-Monitor your expiration dates carefully and establish a renewal/reactivation strategy that begins a few months before a donor’s expiration date.
+Monitor your expiration dates carefully using your fundraising tools and establish a renewal/reactivation strategy that begins a few months before a donor’s expiration date.
 A series of letters, well-timed telemarketing efforts, and email reminders all work well for retention efforts.
 During the 13th month, increase the urgency of your appeals and use a more vital message.
 Perhaps include testimonials from other loyal donors, and mention critical upcoming initiatives.

 Use a multi-channel approach to re-engage lapsed donors